SapienzaNLP/ita-bench/README.md

-# ItaBench
+# ITA-Bench
-This is the [Sapienza NLP](https://github.com/sapienzanlp) GitHub repository for ItaBench (Italian Benchmarks), **a benchmark suite for the evaluation of Large Language Models (LLMs) on the Italian language**.
-ItaBench is designed to evaluate the performance of LLMs on a variety of tasks, including question answering, commonsense reasoning, mathematical capabilities, named entity recognition, reading comprehension, and others.
+This is the [Sapienza NLP](https://github.com/sapienzanlp) GitHub repository for ITA-Bench (Italian Benchmarks), **a benchmark suite for the evaluation of Large Language Models (LLMs) on the Italian language**.
+ITA-Bench is designed to evaluate the performance of LLMs on a variety of tasks, including question answering, commonsense reasoning, mathematical capabilities, named entity recognition, reading comprehension, and others.

-## Datasets included in ItaBench
+## Datasets included in ITA-Bench
-ItaBench includes a variety of datasets for evaluating LLMs on Italian.
+ITA-Bench includes a variety of datasets for evaluating LLMs on Italian.
 These datasets are collected from various sources and cover a wide range of tasks.

 The datasets are divided into two main categories:
 1. **Translations**: These datasets are translations of existing English datasets into Italian.
 They are used to evaluate the performance of LLMs on tasks that have been previously studied in the English language, allowing for a direct comparison between models trained on different languages.